oherna25/ai201-project2-fitfindr-starter/planning.md

 **What it returns:**
 <!-- Describe the return value -->
+returns a suggestion, if no wardrobe uses any items listed in input otherwise uses items already in the wardrobe

 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if the wardrobe is empty or no outfit can be suggested? -->
+if the wardrobe is empty add the item to the wardrobe, tell the user to continue adding more item to the wardrobe.

 ---